 Your dog’s environment is not as natural as it used to be.
 He’s exposed to countless chemicals and toxins daily.
 Knowing natural ways to counteract the harmful effects of pollutants can help.
-Here are three powerful natural ingredients that help detoxify and nourish your dog.
+Here are three powerful natural cleansing herbs for your dog to help detoxify and nourish.

 1. Burdock Root